ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 It will remove the first item in the cart that matches the productIdentifier, price, and quantity.

 {% highlight javascript %}
-ArtisanSDK.removeItemFromCart("productId", 25.00, "A nice shirt", "T-Shirts", 1);
+ArtisanSDK.removeItemFromCart("productId", 25.00, "A nice shirt", 1);
 {% endhighlight %}

 <div id="socialsharingapi"></div>